LimpanGH/ShouldAISign/README.md

   I used `tsx` to run the project without compiling, which speeded things up.
 I ran `build` to compile to my dist folder in addition to code in the file: fix-import-extensions.js for solving the problem with node.js not understanding imports from files.

 Summary
 Basically, my application provides a robust backend for managing users and tasks, using the power of GraphQL for flexible data querying, while ensuring security and data integrity through authentication, authorization, and input validation.
+The integration with the OpenAI API allows the application to generate intelligent responses based on user queries, enhancing its overall functionality.